-Prerequisites may be met with equivalent courses from another institution and do not count toward degree completion.
+Prerequisites may be met with equivalent courses from another institution or from a passing grade on the GSOM Old Testament and New Testament equivalency exams and do not count toward degree completion.

 M.A.
 Christian Ministry Required Curriculum - 27 hours (excluding prerequisites)